 I love new york.
 I’ve been to it a couple of times in my life.
 Revisiting it in the setting of a D&D campaign is like a third visit.

-This time, though, New York is covered in snow as it is almost time for Christmas.
+However, New York is covered in snow as it is almost time for Christmas.

-Besides, when you play a D&D campaign, and you’re in a city on the Sword Coast, you imagine one thing.
+Besides, when you play a D&D campaign and you’re in a city on the Sword Coast, you imagine one thing.
 But, when you’re playing a D&D campaign set in NYC, and you’ve been to New York in the past, you’re revisiting it.
 It’s more a memory than a fantasy.